Huhuhu812/stat301-3-regression/README.md

 ## Reproducing

-The .csv files can be reproduced directly by running the respective `evaluate_<model>.R` file.
 To run the full pipeline, scripts should be run in the following order.

 -   `clean.R` and `clean_test.R`